 Fatal Wounds provides Qhira with additional Bleed damage on targets below 50% of their Health, which works very well with Final Strike.
 After completion, which is not that difficult to do, all Bleeding damage is extended by 2 seconds, which drastically increases the time window of activating Blood Rage.

-Finishing Touch can be a good talent when Qhira is the solo laner of a composition, since the extra damage on Basic Attacks will be excellent during trades.
+Finishing Touch can be a good Talent when Qhira is the Offlaner of a composition, since the extra damage on Basic Attacks will be excellent during trades.
 However, it is only recommended to take this Talent if you need it to win your lane in Braxis Holdout and Dragon Shire, because getting the point will give your team a decent advantage.

 Level 4 Talents for Qhira